Skip to main content Skip to secondary navigation

 Curriculum Guide

-Each of the 4 tracks — Management, Structures, Energy, and Sustainable Urban Systems — have unique unit requirements across the 6 categories listed on the left of the table, amounting to 30 units of Core coursework.
+Each of the 4 concentrations — Management, Structures, Energy, and Sustainable Urban Systems — have unique unit requirements across the 6 categories listed on the left of the table, amounting to 30 units of Core coursework.
 Additionally, each track has several required classes listed in the text below the table.
 Once these are satisfied, students must take up to 15 additional units for a total of 45 units to complete the degree.
 These elective courses do not have to be within the SDC program or even the School of Engineering, encouraging interdisciplinary learning and exposure.
 There is no thesis required for the SDC degree program.